alejandro-godinez/UsefulScripts/bashdoc/docs/bashdoc.sh.md

 Usage:
 <pre>
 bashdoc.sh [options] [files]
   -h        This help info
   -v        Verbose/debug output
+  -q        Quiet output
   -o path   optional, directory to which the output file will be saved -r path   optional, relative path to use for the script link in the header
 </pre>